CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Discussion

-To address this limitation, we propose a more expansive model of organizational memory that embraces contextual knowledge alongside formal policies.
+Building on these findings, we propose a more expansive model of organizational memory that embraces contextual knowledge alongside formal policies.
 Future systems should support lightweight contribution mechanisms that allow members to share experiences, partial solutions, and case-based knowledge without the burden of creating universally applicable documentation.
 Furthermore, systems can provide guided pathways that help users navigate between formal documentation and informal human expertise when contributing knowledge.
 This concept aligns with early systems like Answer Garden~\cite{ackerman1990answer}.
-In addition, establishing common ground between lab directors and students, and fostering a welcoming environment even when the knowledge is canonical, may encourage students to contribute—an aspect that was not captured in our field study.
+In addition, establishing common ground between lab directors and students, and fostering a welcoming environment even when the knowledge is canonical, may encourage students to contribute.